How to Delete Unallocated Space Windows 2008

 In fact, unallocated space cannot be deleted but can be well used.
 Just allocate it to other partition or create new partition on it.
 You can right-click on the unallocated space and check what you can do about it.
 There's New Simple Volume option in the menu, if you don't want to create partition on it, or cannot create the fifth partition on the disk, you can right-click on the partition ahead of it, and you may find Extend Volume of that partition is active, so this is what you can do about the unallocated space.

 The truth is I don't want to create partition with it, I go to disk management to check disk information just because my boot drive is out of space, so I wonder why, I do find Extend Volume option in the right-click menu of C Drive, but it's greyed out, is that because the unallocated space I have is not at the end of C Drive?

 Yes, unallocated space must stay with C Drive to active Extend Volume in Disk management, but the snap-in program doesn't capable of moving unallocated space from one place to another, we shall try Windows partition software to move it.

-Macrorit Disk Partition Expert Server Edition, Windows disk management replacement software, is able to move unallocated space and resize partition, here're the steps of moving free space to C Drive.
+Macrorit Partition Expert Server Edition, Windows disk management replacement software, is able to move unallocated space and resize partition, here're the steps of moving free space to C Drive.

 Why do I get unallocated space on my disk?